angadsahni93/ESM_Study/README.md

 # SMARTPHONE Study
-This page contains information about the ESM study being conducted by the NRG lab, University of Reading. <br>
+This page contains information about the SMARTPHONE study being conducted by the NRG lab, University of Reading. <br>

 This is a study being conducted by the NRG ([nrg-lab.co.uk](https://www.nrg-lab.co.uk/)) by the following researchers:<br><br>
 Prof. Ciara McCabe (c.mccabe@reading.ac.uk)